-Humans are social creatures so one of the most difficult sins to stay away from is that of gossipping and backbiting.
-Even if you catch yourself gossipping or backbiting, it may be difficult to get the other person (or people) to stop. avoid gossip
+Humans are social creatures, so one of the most difficult sins to avoid is gossiping and backbiting.
+Even if you catch yourself gossiping or backbiting, getting the other person (or people) to stop may be challenging.
+Avoid gossip

 “He who believes in Allah and the Last Day must either speak good or remain silent” (Muslim).

 “A person utters a word thoughtlessly (i.e., without thinking about its being good or not) and, as a result, he will fall into the fire of Hell deeper than the distance between the east and the west.”
 (Al-Bukhari and Muslim).

 Abu Musa Al-Ash’ari (May Allah be pleased with him) reports that; he once asked the Prophet (SAW), “Who is the most excellent among the Muslims?”
 He said,

 “One from whose tongue and hands the other Muslims are secure.”